 The angler is usually to blame when a bass blows up on a buzzbait but isn’t hooked.
 It’s natural to swing a hook set the instant a blowup happens.
 Self-control is needed when fishing buzzbaits, and there are ways to build it into your approach.

-“A lot of times they’ll blow up on it two or three times,” Lineberger said.
+“A lot of times, they’ll blow up on it two or three times,” Lineberger said.
 “You have to wait for the rod to load up.”
 A slower-action rod, such as a heavy power cranking rod, helps.
 It can move bass from line-snapping shallow cover, and its parabolic bend needs time to load during a hook set.
-You can hit them with one as soon as you see the swirl, because there will be a delay before it moves the buzzbait way out on the end of your line.
+You can hit them with one as soon as you see the swirl because there will be a delay before it moves the buzzbait way out on the end of your line.
 Spooling a high-speed reel with 15- to 20-pound test monofilament line will help, too.
 A faster reel will get the bait to the surface sooner, and the monofilament line, which floats, unlike fluorocarbon, offers something that braid can’t — stretch.
 That also dulls the effects of a lightning-fast hook set.

 “I like to use a jig,” Lineberger said.
 “You can throw it back in where you saw the strike and most times watch the line swim off.”
-Other choices for “throw-back” lures include worms or flipping baits, such as creatures.
+Other “throw-back” lures choices include worms or flipping baits, such as creatures.
 Soft stickbaits also are popular.
 Their slow, undulating fall gives bass more time to circle back and find it.
 The most important thing, though, is not to give up.
 That bass is ready to attack and revealed its exact location, so go back after it.

-Buzzbaits don’t always have to be fished near shore or in water shallow enough to wade.
-When hot summer temperatures push bass deep, they’ll still use the shallow edges of main-lake structure at times.
+Buzzbaits don’t always have to be fished near shore or in shallow enough water to wade.
+When hot summer temperatures push bass deep, they’ll still use the shallow edges of the main-lake structure at times.
 The tops of shoals or the end of long points, especially those near the main river channel, can be perfect for buzzbaits.
 Floating docks are a prime target, too.
 Often strung together and anchored in depths of 30 feet or more, summertime bass will suspend under them.
 Strikes can be drawn by running a buzzbait along the floats or between a docked boat and the floats.